Reduced operator inference for nonlinear partial differential equations: Numerical examples

-We now demonstrate the Lift \& Learn approach on a three-dimensional simulation of the continuous variable resonance combustor (CVRC), a model rocket combustor experiment at Purdue University designed to inform the development and validation of combustion instability models. \Cref{ssec: nonlin CVRC eqs} presents the nonlinear governing equations of the problem, and \Cref{ssec: lifted CVRC eqs} presents the transformation of the governing equations to approximately quadratic form.
+We now present numerical experiments from two examples: the first example, presented in \Cref{ssec: heat equation}, is a one-dimensional heat equation, which demonstrates {that choosing an inner product for implementation that is inconsistent with the underlying truth leads to POD basis functions inconsistent with the underlying function space as well as learned operators that are sub-optimal with respect to the underlying function space norm.} The second example is a three-dimensional simulation of a model rocket combustor that demonstrates the { potential of our learning approach to scale to complex high-dimensional engineering problems.} \Cref{ssec: nonlin CVRC eqs} presents the nonlinear governing equations of the combustion model, and \Cref{ssec: lifted CVRC eqs} presents the transformation of the governing equations to approximately quadratic form.
 In \Cref{ssec: CVRC test problem}, we introduce the specific test problem we consider and the learning task. \Cref{ssec: CVRC op inf formulation} details the reduced model learning formulation.
 Finally, \Cref{ssec: CVRC prediction results} presents and discusses the prediction performance of our learned models.